MichAdebayo/n8n-workflow/README.md

 ## Contributing

 Contributions are welcome.
 If you open a PR, include a clear description of the change, why it is needed, and any tests or verification steps.

-## License

-This project is provided under the terms in the `LICENSE` file included in the repository.

 ## Authors
 - [Michael Adebayo](https://www.github.com/MichAdebayo)